What is The Debt Snowball Method for paying off debt?

 Making more money and saving more is a different topic.
 There are lots of ways to do that.
 For more information on this, head over to my debt free tips blog.

-For now, remember to just keep paying and rolling over the minimums to the next card with the lowest balance card.
-This method is tried and true, and the only one I recommend, as I know it works from personal experience.
+For now, while using the snowball debt payoff method remember to just keep paying and rolling over the minimums to the next card with the lowest balance card.
+This method is tried and true, and the only one we recommend, as we know it works from personal experience.
 The industries top Financial Coaches support it and use it as a piece of debt free advice.